-The modeling process developed for the FY 2023 - 2026 TIP and 2050 RTP used a 2015 base year network.
+The modeling process developed for the 2050 RTP: 2023 Update and Amended FY 2023-2026 TIP used a 2020 base year network.
 Model networks were developed for the years 2025, 2035, 2045 and 2050 for New Castle County.
 Networks included major capacity improvement projects across the WILMAPCO region that are expected to be in place and open to service during these years.
 The types of projects tested included: roadway upgrades (such as new or improved shoulders), highway widening (one lane or more), and new construction.

 Demographic projections, including employment, households, and population, were developed for each of the analysis years through the WILMAPCO Data & Demographic Subcommittee.
-WILMAPCO provided demographic projections for New Castle County, which were approved by the Delaware Population Consortium in 2020.
-WILMAPCO provided data for Cecil County that were produced by the Maryland Department of Planning in 2015 (employment) and 2017 (population).
+WILMAPCO provided demographic projections for New Castle County, which were approved by the Delaware Population Consortium in 2021.
+WILMAPCO provided data for Cecil County that were produced by the Maryland Department of Planning in 2015 (employment) and 2020 (population & households).